2009 Czech Presidency of the Council of the European Union

-Czech Presidency of the Council of the European Union (short:Czech Presidency of EU) occurred in the first half of 2009.
+The first Czech Presidency of the Council of the European Union (or Czech Presidency of EU) occurred in the first half of 2009.
 On 1 January 2009, Czech Prime Minister Mirek Topolánek became the President of the Council of the European Union.
 When Topolánek's cabinet lost a vote of no-confidence, he was replaced by Jan Fischer on 8 May 2009.
-Presidency went over to Sweden on 1 July 2009.
+The Presidency passed to Sweden on 1 July 2009.
+The second Czech presidency occurred in the January-June 2022 period.

 Priorities

 Priorities had been formulated since 2007.
-It included Energetics, countries of Easter Europe and elections of European offices.
+It included Energetics, countries of Eastern Europe and elections of European offices.
 Important priorities were three Big E - Economics, Energetics and Europe in the world.
-Czech Republic aimed to stabilize economical situation following the Global financial crisis.
+The presidency's aim was to stabilize the European economic situation following the 2008 financial crisis.

 History

-Czech Republic took over presidency on 1 January 2009.
+The Czech Republic took over the presidency on 1 January 2009.
 Czech presidency had to deal with Russia–Ukraine gas dispute.
-Topolánek's team was able to negotiate an compromise between Russian and Ukraine.
+Topolánek's team was able to negotiate a compromise between Russian and Ukraine.